t2-project/documentation/source/microservices/deploy.rst

 *  Cart : `<localhost:8080/swagger-ui.html>`__
 *  Credit Institute : `<localhost:8087/swagger-ui.html>`__

-Now go to page :doc:`Usage <use>` to figure out what you can to with the T2-Project.
+Now go to page :doc:`Usage <use>` to figure out what you can do with the T2-Project.

 Prometheus setup
 -----------------

 | Beware: the T2-Project is instrumented to provide metrics, but you must still set up the actual monitoring yourself.
-| (If you are on docker, you are on you own.)
+| (If you are on Docker, you are on you own.)

-The following instructions rely on the helm charts from the prometheus community.
+The following instructions rely on the Helm charts from the Prometheus community.

 .. code-block:: shell